Leaking Water Heater? Learn How to Handle It Like a Pro

 1. Examine the Base of the Water Heater

 Generally, water heaters have a lifespan of about 10 to 12 years.
-If your unit is approaching such or has exceeded the lifespan, then fixing pipes won’t work.
+If your unit is approaching that or has exceeded the lifespan, then fixing pipes won’t work.
 Rather, inspect the tank, especially the base, and consider replacing it if you find a leak.

 2. Check the Drain Valve